 - Writings

 - Drawings

 - Pictures

 - Magazines

-- Internet / Computer / System Peripherals
+- Images in electronic format

 LOCKERS

 Lockers will be assigned upon student request.
 STUDENTS, DO NOT GIVE YOUR LOCKER COMBINATION TO ANOTHER STUDENT.
 Each student is responsible for keeping his/her locker clean and neat.
 Any vandalism, including stickers or writing on lockers, is prohibited.
 Violations will result in paying replacement costs and administrative disciplinary action.